- Chart

 Total Addressable Market (TAM)

-The US used car market is valued in the hundreds of billions of dollars annually.
-Carvana aims to capture a significant share of this market by offering a superior online purchasing experience.
-However, it currently represents a small fraction of the overall TAM, indicating substantial room for growth.
+The total addressable market for used vehicles in the US is in the hundreds of billions of dollars annually.
+Carvana is positioned to capture a growing share of this market by leveraging its online model and expanding its operational footprint.
+Its current market share is a fraction of the overall TAM, indicating significant room for growth.

 Upturn SWOT Analysis